 Several aspects of the application can be customized to your personal needs.
-The settings can be reviewed after selecting the menu item Battery Monitor > Preferences … or by pressing the key combination ⌘ + ,:
+The settings can be reviewed after selecting the menu item Battery Monitor > Settings … or by pressing the key combination ⌘ + ,:

 Preference settings are divided into two categories.
 You can use the tabs General and Notifications to switch between them.